jeffThompson/PhysicalComputing/Week03_Buttons/Demos/02-Debouncing.md

 Not the most efficient code but it works.
 When you press the button, you should see this pattern play.
 A better system would probably be a set of functions that take a string of text as the input and does everything for us, but I'll leave that for you to try!

 > 🙋‍♀️ What happens when you release the button?
 You'll notice that the pattern doesn't stop right away.
-That's because of the function (and Python) works: it will play every pulse until stopping.
+That's because of the way the function (and Python) works: it will play every pulse until stopping.
 Only when it's done will the loop continue and the button's state is read again.
 We could check the button's state in our function and stop (using `return`) if the state is low, which would be especially helpful for long sequences.
 See if you can try adding that yourself!

 ***